Table of Contents

 Recipes

-Making chai^ is pretty straightforward; all we need is a masala/spice blend, water, tea, milk, and sugar.
+Making chai is straightforward; we only need a masala/spice blend, water, tea, milk, and sugar.
 We can go to the store and buy an already packaged chai or masala powder/Garam chai masala, add some hot water, milk (hot or cold), and sugar, and we are good to go.
-It is an easy and fast way of having a cup of tea when we are in a hurry; the only thing is we don’t have much control over the final product’s flavor.
+It is an easy and fast way of having a cup of tea when we are in a hurry; the only thing is we don’t have much control over the final product’s flavour.

-While I’m working with recipes and flavors, I always ask myself, “Can I make it taste better or different?”
-I’m dependent on someone else’s flavor perception by using prepackaged masala, and not much I can do to change that.
-Making my own spice blend allows me to be in control, and it gives me the flexibility to modify the chai masala mix as I go.
+While working with recipes and flavours, I always ask myself, “Can I make it taste better or different?”
+I’m dependent on someone else’s flavour perception by using prepackaged masala; there’s not much I can do to change that.
+Making my spice blend allows me to be in control and modify the chai masala mix as I go.

-There are usually 5 ingredients in chai, water, tea, milk, sugar, and spice blend – masala.
-The most common spices are ginger, cardamom, and peppercorns; the traditional milk used in India is buffalo milk and In, some places, condensed milk is also added as a sweetener.
-If one is milk intolerant or prefers having black tea, skip the milk, use a non-dairy one, or add more water in place of milk.
+There are usually five ingredients in chai: water, tea, milk, sugar, and a spice blend called masala.
+The most common spices are ginger, cardamom, and peppercorns.
+The traditional milk used in India is buffalo milk, and in some places, condensed milk is also added as a sweetener.
+If one is milk intolerant or prefers having black tea, skip the milk, use a non-dairy one, or add more water instead of milk.

-Let’s look at some ideas and recipes of different spice blends I came across and enjoyed making it.
+Let’s look at some ideas and recipes for different spice blends I came across and enjoyed making.

 Masala Mix – Garam chai masala

-Garam is related to the hot and warmness of the spices and masala to the blend.
-Making Garam chai masala at home will allow one to make small batches of different herbs and use these the same way as the store-bought ones.
+Garam is related to the blend’s hotness and warmness of the spices and masala.
+Making Garam chai masala at home allows one to make small batches of different herbs and use them like the store-bought ones.

-The four recipes below are based on the most commonly used ingredients of ginger, cardamom, cloves, peppercorn, and cinnamon.
-Adding additional spices to these common ingredients is probably the easiest way to create Garam chai masala.
-Does every recipe follow this principle to blend spices?
-I’m not sure, as the masala recipes will depend on the choice of the spices and herbs and personal taste preference.
+The four recipes below are based on the most commonly used ingredients: ginger, cardamom, cloves, peppercorn, and cinnamon.
+Adding additional spices to these familiar ingredients is probably the easiest way to create Garam chai masala.
+Does every recipe follow this principle of blending spices?
+I’m unsure, as the masala recipes will depend on the choice of spices and herbs and personal taste preference.

 How to Make Masala